OnCoCo 1.0: A Public Dataset for Fine-Grained Message Classification in Online Counseling Conversations: Introduction

-\paragraph{Contribution} With this publication we introduce OnCoCo 1.0 (\textit{On}line \textit{Co}unseling \textit{Co}nversations), a new bi-lingual dataset (German and English) for rich content analysis in psychosocial online counseling.
+\paragraph{Contribution:} With this publication we introduce OnCoCo 1.0 (\textit{On}line \textit{Co}unseling \textit{Co}nversations), a new bi-lingual dataset (German and English) for rich content analysis in psychosocial online counseling.
 Our dataset extends current conversational corpora by providing a detailed and ethically curated dataset for bilingual counseling contexts.
 For the classification, we developed a novel and fine-grained category system, using methods of qualitative social research \cite{mayringQualitativeContentAnalysis2015} and grounded in theoretical models of online counseling (e.g., \cite{grawePsychologischeTherapieGottingen2000}).
 It is composed of 38 categories for counselor messages and 28 categories for client messages.
 Furthermore, 2.778 messages were manually created and curated by professional experts and specifically advised students.
 We fine-tuned several models based on this data to demonstrate it's applicability.
 The best model reaches an accuracy of 80\% and an F1 macro score of about 0.78 which is comparable to human performance on this kind of data.
 The developed category system extends previous work in the sense that it is not limited to just one method within counseling, e.g. MI, but corresponds to the special claim of online counseling - i.e. the mixture of different methods.
 Hence, our system and the corresponding models are suitable for analyzing all types of texts during counseling or therapy sessions.
-Impact factors, linguistic patterns, personality traits, emotional states, emergency situations, or risk factors such as suicide and child welfare can be automatically classified.
-Accordingly, the models can also be used for case analysis or similar types of text in the field.

-\paragraph{Availability and License} The OnCoCo 1.0 dataset is publicly available for research and educational purposes under a CC BY-SA 4.0 license at \url{https://github.com/th-nuernberg/oncoco_v1_dataset}.
+\paragraph{Availability and License:} The OnCoCo 1.0 dataset, including documentation, metadata and limitations, as well as ready-to-use fine-tuned models are publicly available for research and educational purposes under a CC BY 4.0 license.
+The data and models can be accessed at \url{https://huggingface.co/datasets/th-nuernberg/OnCoCoV1}.
+A full metadata description is also provided via the LRE Map.